-DSUs may be granted in accordance with the DSU Plan, provided the aggregate number of DSUs outstanding pursuant to the DSU Plan from time to time does not exceed 2% of the issued and outstanding Common Shares from time to time.
-The DSU Plan provides that the maximum number of Common Shares issuable to insiders pursuant to the DSU Plan, together with any Common Shares issuable pursuant to any other security-based compensation arrangement of the Company, will not exceed 10% of the total number of outstanding Common Shares.
+DSUs may be granted in accordance with the DSU Plan.
+The DSU Plan provides that the maximum number of Common Shares issuable to insiders pursuant to the DSU Plan, together with any Common Shares issuable pursuant to any other security- based compensation arrangement of the Company, will not exceed 10% of the total number of outstanding Common Shares.
 In addition, the maximum number of Common Shares issued to insiders under the DSU Plan, together with any Common Shares issued to insiders pursuant to any other security-based compensation arrangement of the Company within any one year period, will not exceed 10% of the total number of outstanding Common Shares (the "DSU Insider Limit").